rspec/rspec-metagem/features/README.md

 ## What is a matcher?

-A Matcher is any object that responds to the following methods:
+A matcher is any object that responds to the following methods:

     matches?(actual)
     failure_message